It is always the perfect time to consider photography gadgets to add to your photography repertoire.

 And nowadays, with the advances in smart phone camera technology, the best camera might just be in your back pocket!

-Here is a list of the essential photography gadgets that I use and that your Valentine would be sure to love.
+Here is a list of the essential photography gadgets that I use and that anyone would be sure to love.
 You’ll find some of these accessories in 14 Genius Gadgets for Travel as you consider which gadgets are most appropriate to pack for travel as well.

 The drawback to upgrading from the T-series is that my Canon EF-S lenses are no longer compatible with Canon 6D Mark II.